WWW.TIGERCUBANDTERRIER.COM

 Picture

-Along with this website there are two other reliable bodies of resource for Triumph's Tiger Cub and Terrier machines.
-The Triumph Owners' Motorcycle Club (TOMCC) and the Triumph Terrier and Tiger Cub Owners Association (TTCC).
-All are totally separate but closely associated and continue to serve as the main sources of reliable information, help with technical matters and provide opportunities for social contact between fellow enthusiasts.
+I hope this website will serve as a good source of information to all Tiger Cub and Terriers owners and enthusiasts and along with this, there is also The Triumph Owners' Motorcycle Club (TOMCC) which has a dedicated Tiger Cub and Terrier Section (TC&T Section) with a monthly report on all things Tiger Cub and Terrier in the magazine.
+Both will continue to serve as the main sources of reliable information, help with technical matters and provide opportunities for social contact between fellow enthusiasts.

 The TOMCC is accredited by the DVLA to issue Certificates of Age on Triumph motorcycles.
 So if you have a Tiger Cub or Terrier motorcycle that has never been registered, or one that the DVLA do not have any records for, and you wish to retain the original (or obtain an age-related) registration number plate then you need this service.